ppy/osu-wiki/news/2022/2022-02-25-skinning-contest-tides-of-winter-results.md

 ## 2nd Place - GanyuTeks:Futur Céleste

-**2006** voters were brought a smile by none other than this masterpiece of delicate tech style, letting [GanyuTeks:Futur Céleste](https://osu.ppy.sh/community/forums/topics/1489926) by [BPChingu](https://osu.ppy.sh/users/4236855) claim 2nd place!
+**2006** voters were brought a smile by none other than this masterpiece of delicate tech style, letting [GanyuTeks:Futur Céleste](https://osu.ppy.sh/community/forums/topics/1489926) by ::BPChingu::{ user-id=4236855 } claim 2nd place!

 As the name might suggest, GanyuTeks:Futur Céleste is heavily inspired by the renowned *Genshin Impact* character Ganyu, and transports her into a futuristic osu! skin theme masterfully.
 Paying homage to the frigid Cryo element she wields in the original game, the skin is as much icy as it is minimalistic and futuristic, knitted together with an absolutely fantastic choice of colour palette overall.